kris098e/4.-semester/4. semester/Data mining and machine learning/remember.md

 + When looking into if the set should be there after the merge, remember to check for **all subsets**.
 Fx: `AEF`, then you will have to find `AE`, `AF`, `EF`

 # Silhuette score
-+ Look into how to calclulate by hand
++ Look into how to calculate by hand

 # decision trees
 **information gain** & **gini index** see [[_DM566-2023-part6.pdf#page=64]]